 An opportunity to meet people from other areas of the industry, academia and the community.
 Build strategic partnerships and recruit new talent from our community of experts and enthusiasts!

-Participate and connect in global events where your organization can meet and collaborate with exciting startups in the industry or with solutions that benefit the insurance industry.
+Participate and connect in global events where your organization can meet and collaborate with exciting startups.

 Cookhouse Labs, together with our global community partners, bring research knowledge to our ‘test kitchen’, allowing you access to empirical knowledge about issues and possible solutions.
 You are also assigned an ‘Innovation Concierge’ as your exclusive point of contact.

 Get insights on our innovation sprints through our innovation reports where you get to learn how webuild, test and iterate prototypes to business solutions.